 Age 60 Female with a Preferred rate at $250,000 – $310

 Age 60 Female with a Standard rate at $250,000 – $375

 Age 60 Female with a Preferred rate at $500,000 – $610

 Age 60 Female with a Standard rate at $500,000 – $734

 GUL Insurance at 70-Years-Old

 We can assume that all the rates at age 70 are going to be higher than the rates at our 60-year-old starting point unless a rate has been locked in for a set term.
 At 70, it can seem daunting to coverage.
 Knowing what the costs could look is probably helpful.

-Here are some examples of monthly premiums for a 70-years-old.
+Here are some examples of monthly premiums for a 70-years-old at preferred rates.